press

 by Justin Bailey

-This year Justin Bailey exhibits new variations of his Polyp Lighting.
+This year Justin Bailey exhibits new variations of the Polyp Lighting collection, one using lasercut Yupo paper and the other in Anodized Aluminum.

 Polyp Lamps